mahlas-network/mahlas-network.github.io/parts/uncategorized/funding.md

     * Domain name renewal
 * New artwork creation tax : This could be optionally decided in every Mahlas created.
 * Reproduction tax : Not decided yet!
 A tax to support reproduction of new Mahlas's.

+# Penalty

+In case of task failure, retirement fund can be used for compensation.